 The SPEI index is expressed as the number of standard deviations of weather conditions from the long term average, with negative values indicating dryness and positive values wetness.
 The yearly average of such index has been adopted in order to conform it with the time dimension of the dependent variable.
 In order to improve the intelligibility of the results, we have divided the SPEI index into two variables, dryness and wetness, with the first being equal to the SPEI index when it is lower than zero and assuming the value of zero otherwise.
-Dryness values have been subsequently multiplied by -1 in order to have only positive values.
+Dryness values have been subsequently multiplied by minus one in order to have only positive values.
 Wetness is simply defined as the complement of dryness.
-Figure \ref{fig:fig3} shows their distribution in the whole dataset excluding the zero values for readability.
+Figure \ref{fig:fig2} shows their distribution in the whole dataset excluding the zero values for readability.

-Finally, the countries' per--capita Gross Domestic Product (GDP) is included in all the estimation results.
-The relation between the economic level of a country and the amount of fertilizer applied per unit of land is a well established fact in the dedicated literature, therefore this variable is a necessary control.
-Furthermore, its interaction with the lagged term of dryness and wetness serves to test if the response of fertilization to past weather conditions changes according to level of income, as the literature on poverty traps suggest \citep{barrett07}.
-In order to have a meaningful inter--countries comparability of the GDP, we adopted the per capita Power Purchasing Parity (PPP) GDP in constant 2011 dollars, provided by the \href{https://data.worldbank.org/indicator/ny.gdp.pcap.pp.kd}{World Bank}.
-Table \ref{tab:tab1} reports the summary statistics of all the variables included in our model specifications, distinguishing them across macro--regions.
+The countries' per capita Gross Domestic Product (GDP) is a fundamental control.
+In fact, the relation between the economic level of a country and the amount of fertilizer applied per unit of land is a well established fact in the dedicated literature.
+Furthermore, its interaction with the lagged term of dryness and wetness serves to test if the response of fertilization to past weather conditions changes according to level of income, as the literature on poverty traps suggests \citep{barrett07}.
+Since the purchase and application of fertilizer is likely to vary according to the types of grown crops and according to other local specificities, it may well be that it is the income of the past year rather than the one of the current year to affect the most this decision.
+For this reason, the time lag of per capita GDP is also included.
+This last may also evidence poverty traps more directly than the interaction of GDP with lagged weather conditions.
+Finally, in order to have a meaningful inter--countries comparability of the GDP, we adopted the per capita Power Purchasing Parity (PPP) GDP in constant 2011 dollars, provided by the \href{https://data.worldbank.org/indicator/ny.gdp.pcap.pp.kd}{World Bank}.